Rlvtick/bank-campaign-targeting-system/README.md

 This project builds a small end-to-end machine learning workflow for bank campaign targeting using public data.
 The goal is to predict which customers are more likely to subscribe to a term deposit and use the prediction scores to support campaign prioritization.

-The project is designed as a portfolio project for a data science role.
-It includes data preparation, exploratory data analysis, machine learning modeling, SQL-based score storage, a simple prediction app, a local API endpoint, and a BI dashboard.
+The project includes data preparation, exploratory data analysis, machine learning modeling, SQL-based score storage, a simple prediction app, a local API endpoint, and a BI dashboard.

 ## Business Problem